Renaissance Technologies: Campaign contributions

 According to OpenSecrets, Renaissance was the top financial firm contributing to federal campaigns in the 2016 election cycle, donating $33,108,000 by July.
 By comparison, over that same period sixth ranked Soros Fund Management has contributed $13,238,551.
 Renaissance's managers were also active in the 2016 cycle, contributing nearly $30 million by June, with Mercer ranking as the #1 individual federal donor, largely to Republicans, and Simons ranked #5, largely to Democrats.
 They were top donors to the presidential campaigns of Hillary Clinton and Donald Trump.

 During the 2016 campaign cycle, Simons contributed $26,277,450, ranking as the 5th-largest individual contributor.
 Simons directed all but $25,000 of his funds towards liberal candidates.
 Robert Mercer contributed $25,059,300, ranking as the 7th-largest individual contributor.
 Robert Mercer directed all funds contributed towards conservative candidates.

 Between 1990 and 2016, Renaissance employees have contributed $59,081,152 to federal campaigns and since 2001 have spent $3,730,000 on lobbying.

+Millennium Management dispute

+In December 2003, Renaissance sued rival firm Millennium Management after it hired former Renaissance employees Pavel Volfbeyn and Alexander Belopolsky.
+Jim Simons allegedly demanded the Millennium founder Israel Englander fire the two in 2007.
+In August 2007, Millennium agreed to fire both Volfbeyn and Belopolsky and pay US$20 million back to Renaissance, though they reportedly generated US$100 million in profits while working for Millennium.